 Like cramps, you might feel pelvic pressure or even backache as you begin labor.
-Baby A might be dropping into position closer to your cervix and causing the pelvic pressure, making you feel extra weight in your pelvic region.
+Your first twin might be dropping into position closer to your cervix and causing pressure, making you feel extra weight in your pelvic region.

 If you feel this as well as backache, you’re likely in the first stages of labor.